NexisProgramming/np_dv/README.md

 # sr_dv

-This is a simple script that allows spawning/deleting vehicles via chat commands.
-You can spawn vehilces via /car <modelID> and then delete using /dv.
+This simple script enables the spawning and deletion of vehicles through chat commands.
+You can spawn vehicles using `/car <modelID>` and delete them using `/dv`.

-Install instructions: </br>
+Installation instructions:

-1: Download files </br>
+1. Download the files.
-2: Place sr_dv into your resources folder </br>
+2. Place `sr_dv` into your resources folder.
-3: Add to your server.cfg "ensure sr_dv" </br>
+3. Add "ensure sr_dv" to your server.cfg.
-4: Start/Restart server
+4. Start or restart your server.

+**Thanks - Nexis Programming**